alphagov/rp-onboarding-tech-docs/source/pages/saml/samlComplianceTool.rst

 Run SAML compliance tests
 ===========================

+.. warning:: This documentation is out of date.
+We have published `new technical documentation <https://www.docs.verify.service.gov.uk>`_.

 The purpose of SAML compliance tests is to ensure that the service you're building is compliant with the `SAML profile <https://www.gov.uk/government/publications/identity-assurance-hub-service-saml-20-profile>`_.
 This guarantees that:

 * your service will work with GOV.UK Verify
 * user data will remain secure within the GOV.UK Verify federation

 The SAML Compliance Tool allows you to test and prove that your service can respond appropriately to all of the scenarios your service needs to be able to handle.

-After successfully testing all the scenarios applicable to you, send `the GOV.UK Verify team <mailto:idasupport+onboarding@digital.cabinet-office.gov.uk>`_ proof of this in the form of a series of screenshots or a recording screen as the tests were performed.
+After successfully testing all the scenarios applicable to you, send `the GOV.UK Verify team <mailto:idasupport@digital.cabinet-office.gov.uk>`_ proof of this in the form of a series of screenshots or a recording screen as the tests were performed.

 The Compliance Tool provides clear error messages to help with the iterative development of your service.
 We advise you to use the Compliance Tool as part of your continuous integration pipeline to ensure that any changes maintain backwards compatibility.